Illogicstudios/abc_import/README.md

 ABC Import is a tool to import ABCs with versioning.

-It pairs up with the ABC Export tool : https://github.com/Illogicstudios/abc_export
+It pairs up with the ABC Export tool (https://github.com/Illogicstudios/abc_export) and it requires the Look Loader tool (https://github.com/Illogicstudios/look_loader)

 ## How to install